ochafik/boilerplate.dart/README.md

 No-brainer Dart helpers for boilerplate methods implementation.

-    class Bar extends Boilerplate {
+    class Foo extends Boilerplate {
       final int i;
       final int j
-      Bar(this.i, this.j);   // .toString, .hashCode, .operator== with no extra effort.
+      Foo(this.i, this.j);   // .toString, .hashCode, .operator== with no extra effort.
     }

 # What is Boilerplate?